 Bcl-2 is a protein that is involved in regulating apoptosis, or programmed cell death.
 Apoptosis is a physiologic mechanism of cell turnover by which cells actively commit suicide in response to aberrant external signals.
 Over-expression of Bcl-2 prevents the induction of apoptosis in response to cellular insults such as treatment with chemotherapeutic agents.
-Bcl-2 is over-expressed in more than 90% of follicular lymphoma (FL) due to a chromosomal rearrangement and is the key factor in the initiation of this malignancy.
-Bcl-2 was also found to contribute to the pathophysiology of other lymphomas, such as CLL, mantle cell lymphoma, Waldenströms macroglobulinemia and double-hit diffused large B-cell lymphoma (DLBCL), all of which are subtypes of non-Hodgkin's lymphoma (NHL).
+Bcl-2, initially discovered in transformed follicular lymphoma ("FL") was found to contribute to the pathophysiology of various subtypes of non-Hodgkin's lymphoma ("NHL").

 Non-Hodgkin's Lymphoma - Background and Common Treatments.
 Lymphoma can start anywhere in the body where lymph tissue is found.
 The major sites of lymph tissue are lymph nodes, bone marrow, spleen, thymus, adenoids and tonsils and the digestive tract.
 NHL is a term used for many different types of lymphoma that share some common characteristics.
-In the U.S., approximately 80,470 new cases of and 20,250 deaths from NHL were expected in 2022 (Figure 6).
+In the U.S., approximately 86,550 new cases of and 20,180 deaths from NHL were expected in 2023 (Table 5).
 Approximately 60% of NHLs are aggressive lymphomas which usually need to be treated right away, as they grow and can spread quickly to other parts of the lymph system or to other parts of the body, such as the liver, brain or bone marrow.

-Figure 6.
+Table 5.
 Basic statistics of Non-Hodgkin's Lymphoma